On the Size Control of the Hybrid Test for Predictive Ability

 \section{{1.
 Introduction}}

 A test of superior predictive ability (SPA) compares many forecasting methods.
-More precisely, it tests whether a certain forecasting method outperforms a finite set of alternative forecasting methods. \cite{white2000} developed a framework for a SPA test and proposed a SPA test called the reality check for data snooping. \cite{hansen2005test} proposed a SPA test featuring improved power in the framework of \cite{white2000}.
+More precisely, it tests whether a certain forecasting method outperforms a finite set of alternative forecasting methods.
+Most notably in the literature of tests of SPA, \cite{white2000} developed a framework for a SPA test and proposed a SPA test called the Reality Check for data snooping. \cite{hansen2005test} proposed a SPA test featuring improved power in the framework of \cite{white2000}.
 Finally, \cite{song2012testing} devised a SPA test, called the hybrid test, which delivers better power against certain local alternative hypotheses under which both of the SPA tests of \cite{white2000} and \cite{hansen2005test} perform poorly.

 One of the main challenges of all SPA tests lies in finding a suitable critical value.
 This is because popular test statistics used in this setting are asymptotically non-pivotal and depend on parameters that cannot be consistently estimated.
-More concretely, the null hypothesis of a SPA test can be written as $H_0: d\leq 0$ for a parameter $d\in \mathbb{R}^M$ where, in general, $M\geq 2$.
-It then follows that the limiting distribution of standard test statistics depends on exactly which of the elements in the vector $d$ are equal to zero.
+More concretely, the null hypothesis of a SPA test can be written as $H_0: \mu \leq 0_M$ for a parameter $\mu \in \mathbb{R}^M$ where $0_M$ is a $M$-dimensional vector with zeros, inequality applies elementwise, and $M\geq 2$ in general.
+It then follows that the limiting distribution of standard test statistics depends on exactly which of the elements in the vector $\mu$ are equal to zero.
 This property prevents researchers from using any tabulated critical values.

-To circumvent the above problem, \cite{white2000} proposed to use a critical value from the so-called least favorable distribution.
-The approach exploits the fact that the distribution of \cite{white2000}'s' test statistic $T$ under $d=0$ is stochastically largest over all possible null distributions satisfying $d\leq 0$.
-The distribution under $d=0$ is then called the least favorable one. \cite{white2000} proposes to approximate the least favorable distribution using the bootstrap and takes the $1-\alpha$ quantile of the distribution as the critical value, where $\alpha$ is a significance level.
-The resulting critical value converges to a value which is always larger than $1-\alpha$ quantile of the limiting distribution of $T$ under any null distribution and thus the approach yields a test with correct asymptotic size.
+To circumvent the above problem, \cite{white2000} proposed to use a critical value from the so-called least favorable distribution in his Reality Check test.
+The approach exploits the fact that the distribution of its test statistic $T$ under $\mu=0_M$ is stochastically largest over all possible null distributions satisfying $\mu\leq 0_M$.
+The distribution under $\mu=0_M$ is then called the least favorable case.
+The Reality Check approximates the least favorable distribution using the bootstrap and takes the $1-\alpha$ quantile of the distribution as the critical value, where $\alpha$ is a significance level.
+The resulting critical value converges to a value which is always larger than or equal to $1-\alpha$ quantile of the limiting distribution of $T$ under any null distribution and thus the approach yields a test with correct asymptotic size.